bluesky/ophyd-async/docs/explanations/design-goals.rst

 Ophyd-async should provide the same building blocks for defining flyscans scans as malcolm_.
 It should support PandA and Zebra as timing masters by default, but also provide easy helpers for developers to write support for their own devices.

-It should enable `motor trajectory scanning <motortraj_>` and `multiple triggering rates<detectorsync_>` based around a base rate, and pausing/resuming scans.
+It should enable motor trajectory scanning and multiple triggering rates based around a base rate, and pausing/resuming scans.
 Scans should be modelled using scanspec_, which serves as a universal language for defining trajectory and time-resolved scans, and converted to the underlying format of the given motion controller.
-It should also be possible to define an `outer scan <outerscan_>`.
+It should also be possible to define an outer scan .

 Improved Trajectory Calculation